lesovsky/pgcenter/README.md

 - pg_statio_user_tables - statistics for each table in the current database, showing info about I/O on that specific table;
 - pg_stat_user_indexes, pg_statio_user_indexes - statistics for each index in the current database, showing info about accesses and I/O to that specific index;
 - pg_stat_user_functions -  statistics for each tracked function, showing info about executions of that function;
-- pg_stat_statements - query executions statistics for each distinct database ID, user ID and query ID;
+- pg_stat_statements - query executions and resource usage statistics for each distinct database ID, user ID and query ID;
 - statistics about tables sizes based on pg_relation_size() and pg_total_relation_size().

 #### Actions:
 - Show current configuration, edit configuration files and reloading PostgreSQL service;
 - Tail and viewing log files;
+- Show iostat/nicstat statistics;
 - Cancel queries or terminate backends using backend pid;
 - Cancel queries or terminate group of backends using state of backends;
 - Toggle displaying system tables and indexes for tables and indexes statistics;